timescale/pgai/docs/python-integration.md

 ## Configuration

-The `embedding_relationship` accepts the following parameters:
+The `vectorizer_relationship` accepts the following parameters:

 - `dimensions` (int): The size of the embedding vector (required)
 - `target_schema` (str, optional): Override the schema for the embeddings table.
 If not provided, inherits from the parent model's schema